priyanka-gpta/priyanka-gpta.github.io/posts/how-difficult-is-showing-up.md

 The change in your inner dialogues will come over a period of time with positive reinforcements.

-But it is up to you to SNIP at the moment and SNAP out of
+But it is up to you to SNIP at the moment and SNAP out of it.